RoryDuncan/Centurion/README.md

 Centurion Light
 =========

-A fork of Centurion with a lighter color scheme.
+A fork of Centurion with a lighter, maybe even more minimalist, color scheme.
 It also makes themes such as Slush and Poppies look natural in Sublime Text, with this theme.
 I personally use it with Laravel.